Aalto-Electric-Drives/motulator/docs/_sources/model/system.rst

 The discrete-time controller (named `ctrl`) contains control algorithms, such as the current control and speed control.
 The reference signals could be, e.g., the speed and flux references.
 The feedback signal :math:`\boldsymbol{y}(k)` typically contains the measured DC-bus voltage and stator currents.

 Digital control systems typically have a computational delay of one sampling period, :math:`N=1`.
 The PWM block shown in the figure models the carrier comparison, see more details in :doc:`converters`.
-The carrier comparison is implemented in the class :class:`motulator.model.CarrierComparison`.
+The carrier comparison is implemented in the class :class:`motulator.drive.model.CarrierComparison`.
 If the switching ripple is not of interest in simulations, the carrier comparison can be replaced with zero-order hold (ZOH).

 .. rubric:: References